VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/Toolbar.md

 This schema creates a toolbar with one button  featuring `refresh` id, `Refresh` title, `fas fa-sync-alt` icon, and `refresh` method.
 However, the button remains invisible until you add a create method to the `toolbarOverrides` object in the view composable scope.
 See instruction below to learn how to do this.

+!!! note
+    You can specify the localization key for the `title`.
+Under the hood, [vue-i18n](https://kazupon.github.io/vue-i18n/) is used.

 #### Bind properties and methods